 Through community-based partnerships, The Opioid Project: Changing Perceptions Through Art and Storytelling seeks to increase public awareness and to change perceptions about opioid addiction and the individuals whose lives it affects.

 The project was developed by artist Nancy Marks and internist Annie Brewster and has been hosted in many Massachusetts communities.
-Through a generous philanthropic gift, Hilary S. Connery, MD, PhD, clinical director of McLean’s Substance Use Disorders Division partnered with Marks and Brewster to bring the Opioid Project to McLean.
+Through a generous philanthropic gift, Hilary S. Connery, MD, PhD, clinical director of McLean’s Division of Alcohol, Drugs, and Addiction partnered with Marks and Brewster to bring the Opioid Project to McLean.